The summer programme kicks off on 19th July.

 Are you concerned about a Maths or Statistics module you have this semester?
-Experienced Maths lecturers are available for 1-to -1 Maths appointments through zoom throughout semester 2.
-There are more than 30 appointments available per week starting from 1st Febrary.
+Experienced Maths lecturers are available for 1-to -1 Maths appointments through zoom throughout the summer programme (19th July - 13th August).
 Please log on to Maths online to see the most up to date resources and to book a 1 - to - 1 video call.
 Find out how to add it to your Canvas dashboard by clicking here.

 Have you heard about CIT Maths Online on Canvas?
 It's full of helpful Maths and Stats resources, notes, quizzes and videos to help you throughout the whole year.

 If you have any other question about our remote Maths and Stats supports email us at MarieD.Casey@mtu.ie